 The aim of this policy is to put measures in place to minimise the spread of the coronavirus and to protect staff and children in our setting.
-If you, your child or a member of your family bubble has symptoms of coronavirus, please stay away and organise a test immediately.
+If you, your child, a member of your family bubble or anyone who you have been notified about via Track and Trace has symptoms of coronavirus, please keep your child at home and organise a test immediately.
+This policy also applies to our staff members.
 We can provide advice on ways to do this.
 If the test is negative, you can bring your child back to us as soon as you are able to.

 The main symptoms of coronavirus